Walter Goldwater: Career

 Early in his career, Goldwater worked for Alexander Trachtenberg (here, in Moscow, Fall 1922) of International Publishers.

 Initially, Goldwater took clerical jobs to support himself.

 In 1930, Goldwater joined International Publishers, "the most prominent communist publishing organization in the United States," run by Alexander Trachtenberg.

 In 1931, Goldwater and his wife Ethel, who had joined him in studying Russian, traveled to Moscow, USSR.
 There, they helped set up the Cooperative Publishing Society of Foreign Workers.
 Both then worked there as translators and editors.
-Goldwater was a critic of Stalin, which landed him in trouble with authorities, after which the Goldwater's returned to New York in early 1932.
+Goldwater was a critic of Stalin, which landed him in trouble with authorities, after which the Goldwaters returned to New York in early 1932.

 In 1932, Goldwater opened University Place Book Shop on "Book Row" at 821 Broadway at 12th Street (or at 69 University Place) with a loan from his uncle Jack Biblo (of Biblo & Tannen bookstore) of $600 (or his uncle Abe Sugarman).
 The bookstore specialized in African, African-American, and Caribbean (West Indies) literature as well as used, old, and rare books.
 Other specialties included chess, Russia, and radicalism.

 In 1933, Arthur Spingarn, brother of NAACP founder Joel Spingarn, started a standing order for books by African-American authors.

-Around 1932 or 1933, Whittaker Chambers tried to recruit Goldwater to open a bookstore near Columbia University to serve as a meeting place for Communist (Soviet) underground agents as well as mail drop.
+Around 1932 or 1933, Whittaker Chambers tried to recruit Goldwater to open a bookstore near Columbia University to serve as a meeting place for Communist (Soviet) underground agents as well as a mail drop.
 Upon checking with the Communist Party USA at its headquarters on Union Square, he found the idea rejected by the Party because his knowledge of the Russian language looked suspicious.
 Others whom Chambers tried to recruit in the same period included: Herbert Solow, David Zabladowsky, Diana Trilling, and Robert Cantwell.

 Goldwater purchased an estimated ten thousand "little magazines" (e.g., Bibelot, Black Cat, Yellow Book, and Philistine) from nearby Pratt bookshop.
 Over time, he sold these to universities, including Yale University and the University of Connecticut.

 Goldwater helped found the Antiquarian Booksellers' Association of America and collected books printed in the 15th century.

 By December 1945, he was part of the Friday Evening Discussion ran by Dwight Macdonald's politics journal in New York's Greenwich Village, along with the then fellow anti-Stalinist leftists Hannah Arendt, William Barrett, Nicola Chiaromonte, James T. Farrell, William Phillips, Philip Rahv, Harold Rosenberg and Niccolò Tucci.
 This was the audience to which Chiaromonte presented his denunciation of Marx's scientific path to socialism.

 He had been a Socialist Workers Party and Workers Party member at some point before 1967.

 Goldwater acted as the literary agent of C. L. R. James, with whom he corresponded between 1949 and 1969.
 In 1950, Goldwater published a new edition of W. E. B. DuBois's Black Reconstruction.